Ahmednaveeed/Urdu-Poetry-Generator/README.md

 ## 📊 Results

 Feel free to browse `docs/FINAL_POETRY_RESULTS.csv` and `docs/TUNED_MODELS_POETRY.csv` to read the generated combinations.
 The results highlight how shifting from simple recurrence (RNN/LSTM) to Attention-based mechanisms (Transformers), alongside hyperparameter tweaking, distinctly changes the rhythm and quality of the generated Urdu poetry.

+> **Note:** While the results improved significantly through extensive hyperparameter tuning and architecture upgrades, it is important to acknowledge that the models could not achieve absolute perfection.
+This is primarily because the dataset used was relatively small, whereas deep learning sequence models typically require massive text corpora to truly master the deep structural nuances of poetry.